Dental crowns restore damaged teeth and improve the appearance of your smile by covering teeth that are stained or

-Dental crowns are often called tooth caps because they cover, or cap, a damaged tooth.
+Dental crowns are also referred to as tooth caps because they encapsulate or cap a broken tooth.
 Applying crowns to replace lost teeth or to repair broken ones is very common.

 A crown works like a cap that goes over the tooth or the space where the tooth was.
-A tooth crown encases the entire tooth, so it’s an excellent approach to rebuilding its original state, and it functions just like a normal tooth because it’s glued onto the existing tooth or an implant.
+A tooth crown encases the whole tooth, so it’s an excellent approach to rebuilding its original state, and it functions just like a normal tooth because it’s glued onto the existing tooth or an implant.

-It is custom made to fit perfectly into any mouth.
-At the same time, it can support the structure of the tooth over which the crown is applied.
-Generally, a crown will cover the entire tooth all the way down to the gum, so that it looks natural and clean.
-No one will ever notice the difference, and your smile will be a thousand times brighter.
+It is designed to fit precisely in any mouth.
+It can also support the shape of the tooth.
+A crown will generally cover the whole tooth down to the gum line, making it appear clean and natural.
+Nobody will recognize the difference, and your smile will be a lot brighter as a result.